zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ##### Procedure if the service is not trusted

-If you access a service that is not trusted, for example, by issuing a REST API request to it:
+If you access a service that is not trusted, for example, by issuing a REST API request to it such as:

 ```http --verify=keystore/local_ca/localca.cer GET https://<gatewayHost>:<port></port>/api/v1/<untrustedService>/greeting```